The future of mobile exam preparation, Q&A with George Burgess

 The most important thing is not to rush projects like this.
 The schools and districts where we see this done best, spend months, sometimes years, doing research and investigating best practice.
 Importantly, they also train their staff on the devices before handing them to students.
 This gives the staff the confidence they need to make best use of the technology in the classroom because they're familiar and comfortable with it.

-In your blog, you say that you see the future of mobile exam preparation as one app - "a single environment in which a student anywhere in the world, at any stage in life, could revise for their exam, no matter when or where they were".
+, you say that you see the future of mobile exam preparation as one app - "a single environment in which a student anywhere in the world, at any stage in life, could revise for their exam, no matter when or where they were".
 Please elaborate.

 With Gojimo we're being extremely ambitious.
 We want to be the go-to brand anytime a student has an exam to study for.
 Yes, we're starting with matric, but in the future we will include undergraduate, graduate and professional content.
 There are even opportunities in the corporate learning sector.
 We're starting with secondary-level content because this is where we see the biggest gap in the market, but as our users mature, so will our library of content.